-Because dual diagnosis addresses addiction and the mental health disorder, treatment is geared toward the restoration of the mind and soul, along with the body.
+Because dual diagnosis addresses addiction and mental health disorders, treatment is geared toward the restoration of the mind and soul, along with the body.
 There is an array of therapeutic approaches available in dual diagnosis, including:

 If a patient requires additional support, help is available through an alumni program.

 Haglage, A. (2016, March 13).
 Can Adderall Abuse Trigger Temporary Schizophrenia?
-Retrieved from from https://www.thedailybeast.com/can-adderall-abuse-trigger-temporary-schizophrenia
+Retrieved from https://www.thedailybeast.com/can-adderall-abuse-trigger-temporary-schizophrenia

 Hub staff report / Published Feb 16, 2.
 (2016, February 16).
 Adderall abuse on the rise among young adults, Johns Hopkins study suggests.
 Retrieved from https://hub.jhu.edu/2016/02/16/adderall-abuse-rising-young-adults/

 McDonald, C. (2019, March 15).
 'The start of healing' – Hamilton man found guilty in crash deaths of teacher, 5-year-old.
 Retrieved from https://www.nj.com/hudson/2019/03/the-start-of-healing-hamilton-man-found-guilty-in-crash-deaths-of-teacher-5-year-old.html